Latest update on the Kruger National Park flood damage

 All tarred roads except the following, are open:

-- H1-1 (Skukuza to Pretoriuskop) breach near Transport Dam (Temporary detour is available).
+- H1-1 (Skukuza to Pretoriuskop) breach near Transport Dam (Temporary crossing is available)

 All gravel roads open, except: